-On Wednesday, the SEC informed the company that it had "issued a formal order and commenced a nonpublic factual investigation of actions and communications by the company, its current or former directors, officers and employees and other persons in connection with the company's agreements and negotiations with Chevron USA, the company's December 2004 public offering of common stock, and trading in the company's securities," according to Cheniere.
+Cheniere said that on Wednesday the SEC informed the company that it had “issued a formal order and commenced a nonpublic factual investigation of actions and communications by the company, its current or former directors, officers and employees and other persons in connection with the company’s agreements and negotiations with Chevron USA, the company’s December 2004 public offering of common stock, and trading in the company’s securities.

-"The scope, focus and subject matter of the SEC investigation may change from time to time, and the company may be unaware of matters under consideration by the SEC.
-The company has cooperated fully with the SEC informal inquiry and intends to continue cooperating fully with the SEC in its investigation," it said in a statement.
+“The scope, focus and subject matter of the SEC investigation may change from time to time, and the company may be unaware of matters under consideration by the SEC.
+The company has cooperated fully with the SEC informal inquiry and intends to continue cooperating fully with the SEC in its investigation.”

 On Nov.
 8, 2004, Cheniere’s wholly owned partnership, Sabine Pass LNG LP, entered into a Terminal Use Agreement (TUA) to provide Chevron USA with 700 MMcf/d of LNG regasification capacity at the 2.6 Bcf/d LNG receiving terminal being developed in Cameron Parish, LA.